fzoonoise/collaborative-whiteboard/README.md

 ## Features

 - Register with Google or Email, create organizations, and invite collaborators
-- Adding, deleting, and renaming boards, including search and favorite boards
+- Search for boards, favorite them, and manage boards (add, delete, rename)
 - Real-time collaborative whiteboard to add text, shapes, notes, and drawings
 - Layer ordering, color adjustment, and undo/redo with hotkeys